Kern County Juvenile Hall Sex Abuse Lawsuit

 A number of former female juvenile inmates at Kern County Juvenile Hall have come forward with allegations that they were sexually abused by a former correctional officer named George Anderson.
 Some of these women have filed lawsuits against KCPD that resulted in financial settlements.

 Between 2005 and 2015, George Anderson worked at Kern County Juvenile Hall as a correctional officer.
-In civil lawsuit brought by 3 different female inmates, Officer Anderson was accused of very similar acts of sexual abuse.
+In a civil lawsuit brought by three different female inmates, Officer Anderson was accused of very similar acts of sexual abuse.
 Officer Anderson would watch the girls in the shower, then start grooming his victims.
 Anderson would make sexually explicit comments about the girls and eventually solicit sex from them.

 The lawsuits alleged that Anderson’s abuse of these female inmates was the result of KCPD’s negligence.
 The lawsuits claimed that KCPD had received numerous prior complaints about Anderson watching female inmates while they showered, but did nothing about it.
 They also accused KCPD of negligence in failing to exercise proper oversight and training.